-Finally, many investors want to know that their money supports the causes they care about, like Clean Water or Gender Equality, and that it isn’t going to companies that don’t match their values.
+Finally, many investors want to know that their investments support the causes they care about, like Clean Water or Gender Equality, and that their money isn’t going to companies that don’t match their values.
 Staying on track then, in this sense, means knowing that your investments are still building the world you want.

 If you’re not sure whether your investments are helping or hurting the issues that matter most to you, you’re not alone: A 2016 survey showed 40% of Americans don’t know what their investments are supporting.
 This means Clean Water advocates could be invested in polluting companies, or people interested in Better Health are invested in tobacco businesses.
 Ugh!
 Now’s the time to find out where your money is going.

 You could do hours of research, but (ahem) there is a simpler way: When you invest with COIN, you choose three Impact Areas covering the causes you care about most.
 Our automated investment platform then creates a custom blend of companies working to make a difference in those areas and building a better world.

 Your custom dashboard shows you exactly which companies you’re invested in, and we’ll automatically rebalance your portfolio so your money stays invested in the same balance of companies we promised you.
 And if the causes you care about change, you can sign in to your COIN account and update your Impact Areas at any time.

 All of us want reassurance that we’re on track: that our investments are going to help us build our financial future, reach our goals, and support our values.
 Knowing where you want to go, how much you’ll need to get there, how much risk you can tolerate, and which stocks you’re invested in means you’re already more informed than most, and can continue to invest with confidence.